Contactless and mobile payments are growing fast. Does this spell the death of cash?

 Now we’re starting to leave our wallets, as well as our cash at home

 So contactless is here to stay; UK Finance forecasts there will be around 9 billion contactless payments in 2026, compared to 2.5 billion in 2016.
 And now we’re starting to leave our wallets at home as we begin to pay, as well as work, browse and play, through our mobile devices and wearables.
 Mobile phone providers and others have developed apps allowing you to put your contactless cards in a mobile wallet on your device – and use them to pay for goods and services in the same way you would your physical cards5 – although there are some small differences between the different offerings.
-It’s difficult to get statistics for the growth of these mobile contactless payments in the UK as they’re a subset of all contactless payments, but here at Starling, we’ve seen 58% of our customers setup Android Pay, Apple Pay or Fitbit Pay on their Starling account within a few months.
+It’s difficult to get statistics for the growth of these mobile contactless payments in the UK as they’re a subset of all contactless payments, but here at Starling, we’ve seen 58% of our customers setup Android Pay (now Google Pay), Apple Pay or Fitbit Pay on their Starling account within a few months.

 Not all mobile payments use contactless technology though.
 For person-to-person payments, (for example, to pay your yoga teacher or split a restaurant bill with a friend) your mobile phone number can be used as a proxy for your bank account details – so the payment message you send is linked to your account as a debit.
 This service, called Paym, was developed by the Payments Council on behalf of UK banks in 2014.